 Does this mean that a majority of black metal fans/bands take things this far?
-No.
+No, it does not.

 Black metal vs. Satanism

 One can argue that black metal has the same problem as Satanism as a whole: a minority of infamy-seeking-dickheads make the rest look bad.
-In actuality though, most bands and fans are able to draw reasonable lines between dark fantasy and reality.
-98% of us are just “dark souls” expressing ourselves through an aesthetics that speaks to us.
+In actuality though, most bands and fans draw reasonable lines between dark fantasy and reality.
+The vast majority of us are just “dark souls” expressing ourselves through an aesthetics that speaks to us.

 This presumably accounts for why so many Satanists are fans despite black metal “distorting” Satanism.

 A majority case in black metal involves bands portraying a cartoonish Hollywood sort of “devil worship.”
 Everyone except for sheltered Christians knows this is “not real Satanism.”
 Satanists may nonetheless support such bands for a variety of reasons.
 Perhaps they just like the music.
 Maybe they have dark fantasies that they have no urge to act on, yet enjoy exploring through art.
 Or it could be that the sublime spectacle of the performance speaks to them.

 A minority case involves bands who practice esoteric forms of Satanism, and express this through their music.
 Leaving aside the futile complaint that this “distorts” Satanism (friendly reminder to LaVeyans and TST: your Satanism is not the only valid kind), it is inevitable that expressing this kind of thing through metal’s bombastic idiom will make it sound “worse” than it actually is.
 Yes, a few of these bands are either actual Order of Nine Angles members or O9A adjacent, and some have done terrible things.
 That doesn’t mean that a majority of such bands’ fans supports their actions.